sensedeep/onedoc/docs/extensions.md

+There is a growing library of tools and extensions that support OneTable.

+If you have developed a tool or library that uses OneTable, please let us know and we'll add it here.

 ## OneTable Migrations

 To manage your database migrations, use the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) library for inclusion in your services to manage database migrations.